openworm/openworm_docs/intro.rst

 Then, please check out a `recent orientation overview <https://www.youtube.com/watch?v=C12d11z8OIo>`_, and browse
-:ref:`our project list <projects>` to understand what is happening in the project.
+:ref:`our project list <projects>` to understand the different areas where work is happening.

 If you are interested in a specific programming language, check out links to issues specifically for `python <https://github.com/openworm/OpenWorm/issues?direction=desc&labels=python&page=1&sort=comments&state=open>`_ or